 Your claims adjuster will handle discussions with the other party’s insurance company.
 They may be able to recommend a garage where you can have your car looked at as well.
 Sometimes, they have preapproved garages that they work with exclusively.

 Once you have an estimate from the garage, your adjuster will take a look at it and may make adjustments.
 For example, they may require aftermarket or generic parts to be used.
-It’s also possible that they’ll look at the estimate costs and consider your vehicle totaled.
+It’s also possible that they’ll look at the estimated costs and consider your vehicle totaled.
 This happens when damages are severe and means your vehicle will need to be replaced.

 In the end, you and the adjuster have to agree on the estimate, and once it’s approved, you can move forward with repairs.

 Warning: Your insurance company must approve the repairs before they are done at an auto body shop.
-If you don’t wait for approval and accept a garage’s estimate on your own, it’s possible your insurance company will not reimburse you.
+If you don’t wait for the approval and accept a garage’s estimate on your own, it’s possible your insurance company will not reimburse you.
 Part of the deal of your insurance company paying for repairs is that you allow them to weigh in.

 Protect Yourself With the Right Insurance